bloXroute-Labs/ton-trader-api-client/README.md

 - `GetTipTransfer()`: generates just the bloXroute tip transfer
 - `SendTransaction()`: sends a transaction to TON trader API

-In order to try the code you will need: a
+In order to try the code you will need:
 - file that contains the seed phrase for the wallet from which you wish to send
 - bloXroute authorization header